Banat Republic: Precedents

 The Banat is a natural geographical region located on the left bank of the Danube, within the Pannonian plain and along the westernmost slope of the eponymous mountains.
 It was first organized into territorial units by the Angevin Hungarian Kingdom: the lowlands as counties, and the mountainous areas as a Banate of Severin.
 The latter coexisted with the somewhat informal jurisdictions of proto-Romanian knyazes and voivodes, some of which were still attested in the 1520s; these were only rarely represented in the "feudalized" Pannonian land.
-Interwar journalist Cora Irineu proposes that an early instance of "autonomous policy" in the eastern Banat stemmed from the weakness of the Hungarian crown, which had difficulty defending itself against the Ottoman Empire during a long series of incursions.
+Interwar journalist Cora Irineu proposes that an early instance of "autonomous policy" in the eastern Banat stemmed from a weakness of the Hungarian crown, which had difficulty defending itself against the Ottoman Empire during a long series of incursions.
 Matthias Corvinus also organized the west into a separate "Captaincy", whose purpose was defend the border against the Turkish advances.

 From 1552, most areas now regarded as the Banat were absorbed into a single Ottoman administrative unit, named Eyalet of Temeşvar.
 Before 1568, the east was an autonomous Banate of Lugos, administered by the Transylvanian Principality before most of it was folded back into the Eyalet.
 Upon emerging victorious in the Great Turkish War, the Habsburg monarchy took over the region.
 In 1694, Serb settlers in the still-unnamed area obtained an imperial pledge granting them self-government, but this was never put into practice.
 After the 1718 Treaty of Passarowitz, the region became a Habsburg province called the Banat of Temeswar.
 Hungarian geographer Sándor Kókai considers it an early predecessor to the Banat, rendering plausible the Republic's claim to territorial and cultural coherence.
 According to the Serb medievalist Jovan Radonić, it is at this stage that the region acquired its name, as it had "never before been one administrative unit".